5 To Do's Against High Inflation

 Table of contents

 Our European Central Bank aims at an annual inflation of 2% over the medium term.
-October 2021 showed an inflation of 4%, 5% inflation in December 2021, 6% inflation in February 2022, and a record-high 7,3% inflation in March of 2022.
+October 2021 showed an inflation of 4%, 5% inflation in December 2021, 6% inflation in February 2022, and a record-high 10,7% inflation in October 2022.
 The highest recorded inflation in Germany in about 40 years.

 Our 5 To Do’s will help you to protect your money and even show you ways how you can profit from high inflation while most people lose during high inflationary times like these.
 We ranked our inflation To Do’s by the impact on your personal inflation rate – from the least impact to the highest impact.